Best Car Insurance for Teachers

 Insurance companies offer occupational discounts for teachers as a way to give back to the community and reward teachers' hard work, and because educators are viewed as less-risky drivers.
-Those in fields proven to employ less-dangerous drivers enjoy more affordable rates.
+Those in fields that are proven to employ less-dangerous drivers enjoy lower rates.

 Occupation — like credit score, age, and driving history — is used as a predictor of how dependable a client will be for an insurance company.